 In the final installment in our series of blogs on the Fundamentals of Phishing we will explore how to prevent phishing attacks.

-To truly prevent email phishing attacks we need to consider the ‘Phishing Kill Chain’.
+To truly prevent email phishing attacks - like targeted spear phishing - we need to consider the ‘Phishing Kill Chain’.
 This uses the principles of the popular Cyber Kill Chain methodology, a military-theoretical approach to network asset defense that can be quite valuable, especially when you expand the definition of "assets" to include your customers.
 If you're not familiar with the concept, CSO Online has an article on it that's appropriate for any level of pre-existing knowledge.

 The Phishing Kill Chain in Context